npantojamorales/CampLogic/README.md

 # CampLogic - Camp Grouping & Counselor Assignment Solver

-This project is a constraint-based optimization system for assigning campers and counselors into balanced summer camp groups.
+This project is a constraint-based scheduling system for assigning campers and counselors into balanced summer camp groups.
 The solver enforces hard constraints (pairings, avoidance, attendance, staffing limits) and optimizes soft preferences (friends together, language matches, age preferences, gender balance).

 The system is designed for summer camp scheduling with separate morning and afternoon sessions.